bitdust-io/docs/hackathon.md

 ## Prizes

-There are prizes prepared for the winners of the hackathon, which will be paid out in cryptocurrency.
+There are prizes prepared for the winners of the hackathon, which will be paid out in BitCoin.

 The exact amount of the prize pool will be announced by 5 January 2021.